mattlevan/docs/docs/arvo/security-driver.md

 Creating an app for GitHub is easy and [well-documented](https://github.com/settings/applications/new).
 Set the "Homepage URL" to `http://<your urbit ip>:8443` and leave the "Authorization callback URL" blank.
-Note its client id and client secret as well.
+Note the client id and client secret as well.

 Run `|init-oauth2`, which will prompt for the hostname (api.github.com),